What Is 20 Pay Life Insurance? Definition, Pros & Cons

 Estate planning needs drive many 20 pay purchases.
 People with significant assets want guaranteed death benefits to cover estate taxes or provide inheritance equality among heirs.
 The paid-up status ensures the policy stays active regardless of the insured's financial situation in later years.

 Parents and grandparents buying for children use 20 pay policies to create lifetime coverage with limited payment periods.
-A grandparent buying a $100,000 policy for a newborn pays premiums for 20 years, and the child has paid-up coverage at age 20.
+A grandparent buying life insurance with $100,000 in coverage for a newborn pays premiums for 20 years, and the child has paid-up coverage at age 20.
 The child never pays premiums but has lifelong coverage and accumulated cash value.

 Business owners use 20 pay life insurance for buy-sell agreements and key person insurance.
 A business buying coverage on a 45-year-old partner completes payments by age 65, when the partner might retire.
 The business owns a paid-up policy without ongoing premium obligations.
 Key person coverage works similarly, protecting the business from the death of critical employees.